John C. Kyle: U.S. Representative

 In 1890, Kyle was elected to the United States House of Representatives.
 He was re-elected in 1892 and 1894, and served in the House from March 4, 1891 to March 3, 1897.
 He was not a candidate for renomination in 1896 election, declining to run because he opposed the Democratic Party's adoption of the Free silver position in its 1896 platform.

 Later life

 After leaving the House, Kyle resumed practicing law.
 He also became involved in several banking and business ventures.
 In 1900, Kyle was a candidate for the presidency of Mississippi Agricultural & Mechanical College and lost by one vote when the school's board of trustees voted 5 to 4 to offer the position to J. C. Hardy.
 In 1902, Kyle announced his candidacy in the 1903 gubernatorial election, but withdrew after his business and legal interests prevented him from becoming an active candidate.

+Retirement and death

 He retired from business in 1912, and died in Sardis on July 6, 1913, eleven days before his 62nd birthday.
 He was interred in Rosehill Cemetery.